MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 The capability was evaluated on a collection of manually curated question-and-answer datasets, covering multiple industries.
 Additional evaluation was performed over custom datasets for offensive and malicious prompts and responses.

-## What are the limitations of [Feature]?
-How can users minimize the impact of the [Feature] limitations when using the system?
+## What are the limitations of docs-based Q&A skill?
+How can users minimize the impact of this capabilities' limitations when using the system?

 - The capability currently only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.
 - The capability will not answer questions about the roadmap of our product.
 You can see the roadmap here: https://releaseplans.microsoft.com/.